Get started with Aiven for PostgreSQL®

 psql 'postgres://ADMIN_PASSWORD@vine-pg-test.a.aivencloud.com:12691/defaultdb?sslmode=require'

-Access your new service with psql
+Access your service with the psql client

 using the postgresql_service_uri